milieudefensie/docs/docs/index.md

     details: Easy ways to take action online and mobilize your community.
   - icon: 📆
     title: Events
-    details: Get involved by participating in an event or organizing one yourself.
+    details: Join an event, travel together and organizing an event yourself.
   - icon: 📍
     title: Local groups
     details: Get to know change-makers near you and organize together.